lukeraphael/Elixir/README.md

 ## Purpose

 The Elixir was born out of a desire to create an 'introductory' ergonomic mechanical keyboard.
-It's simple and inexpensive construction will allow those who want to 'give it a shot' to do so without much time or monetary investment.
+Its simple and inexpensive construction enables those who want to 'give it a shot' to do so without much time or monetary investment.
 Furthermore, it supports regular modifiers on the outer most-columns, reducing friction to those who already have their own keycap sets.

 ## QMK Firmware